dvdmc/sensors_tools/README.md

 ```
 pip install . (use -e for installing an editable version in case you want to modify / debug)
 ```
-**If you want to use Trident:** Install mmcv 2.1.0 following their [installation guide](https://mmcv.readthedocs.io/en/latest/get_started/installation.html).
-This version is currently required by [mmsegmentation](https://github.com/open-mmlab/mmsegmentation).
-The installation of [mmcv](https://mmcv.readthedocs.io/en/latest/get_started/introduction.html) and [Pytorch](https://pytorch.org/get-started/locally/) depends on your CUDA version.
-It is recommended to install a torch version which allows to install pre-built mmcv binaries.
-You can check the compatibility in this [section](https://github.com/open-mmlab/mmsegmentation).
-Then install mmsegmentation and mmengine.
+**If you want to use Trident:** We removed the dependency on mmsegmentation so only the inference with pre-trained weights will work.

 ## Structure
 - `sensors_tools/`: